ericwlange/AndroidJSCore/README.md

 You can now take `AndroidJSCore-2.0-release.aar` and drop it into your Android Studio project.
-Just drop the file somewhere in your project (`libs/` is meant just for this) and add the following to the app-level `buid.gradle`:
+Just drop the file somewhere in your project (`libs/` is meant just for this) and add the following to the app-level `build.gradle`:

     repositories {
         flatDir {